42mate/expenses/README.md

 ## Environment setup

-Once you cloned the repo the .env in the src folder will be all set to run in local with lando, for others environment you'll have to setup the configuration varialbes on the .env file.
+Once you cloned the repo the .env in the src folder will be all set to run in local with lando, for others environment you'll have to setup the configuration variables on the .env file.

+`
+cd src
+cp .env.local .env
+`

-Once is cloned, run lando start to launch the environment
+Run lando start to launch the environment

 `lando start`

+Once lando has started, install all dependencies (inside of src/ directory)

+`lando composer install`
+`lando npm install`

-Once lando has started, run migrate to install the database schema.
+Run migrate to install the database schema.

-`lando migrate`
+`lando artisan migrate`

+Seed the database to have sample data.

+`lando artisan db:seed`

+Create the currencies

+`lando artisan db:seed CurrenciesSeeder`

+Done!, access to the site and start playing.

+## Toolkit

 To use composer, run